plivo/guMCP/src/servers/notion/README.md

 ./start_remote_sse_server.sh
 ```

-This will start the GuMCP server and make it available for integration and testing.
+This will start the guMCP server and make it available for integration and testing.

 If you have a local client for testing, you can run it like: